What is a Cryptocurrency Exchange?

 - How do you intend to pay for your cryptocurrency?

 Different exchanges accept different payment methods.
 Some only sell the coin for coin.
 Some only accept credit cards and some work with banks.
-You’ll want to make sure that you are willing and able to make payment by a method they accept.
+You’ll want to ensure that you are willing and able to make payment by a method they accept.

 - How much will it cost you?

 Different exchanges have different service fees.
-In general, fees may be applied to deposits, transactions, and withdrawals.
-The fees charged and how high the fees are can have a big impact on your total costs.
+Generally, fees may be applied to deposits, transactions, and withdrawals.
+The fees charged and how high the fees are can greatly impact your total costs.

 - Is there going to be an exchange rate applied?